-Like 3D modelling, animation is a singlethreaded task (or frequency bound), so if it’s your primary task, multiple CPU cores will (once again) be of little help.
-Workstations with higher CPU clock speeds perform much better at these tasks, so single socket APEXX S Class, APEXX T Class and Apexx X Class workstations are ideal choices for your animation workflow.
+Like 3D modelling, animation is a single-threaded task (or frequency bound), so if it’s your primary task, multiple CPU cores will (once again) be of little help.
+Workstations with higher CPU clock speeds perform much better at these tasks, so single socket APEXX S Class and APEXX T Class workstations are ideal choices for your animation workflow.
 “Because the Cinema 4D workflow is mostly single-threaded, it makes sense to have fewer cores and higher clock speeds,” says Benson.
-“Any additional cores will be sitting idle while you are modeling, animating, or rigging.
-C4D only uses all available cores when rendering.”
+“Any additional cores will be sitting idle while you are modelling, animating, or rigging.
+C4D only uses all available cores when rendering.” and

 Regarding the role of solid state drives (SSDs), Benson says that adding them to your C4D workstation won’t significantly improve performance within the application.
 “The only area that would see improvement would be faster times for launching the program and accelerated loading times when opening a scene large scene file,” he says.
 If your workflow requires frequent loading and saving of large scene files, you should definitely opt for fast SSDs.
 Aside from application-specific speed improvements, a fast SSD will make your C4D experience more responsive overall, with less perceived lag when multi-tasking.